Contact Us 1-800-596-4880

 You can choose to have either none, one, or all the report types added to your configuration.

-To configure, for example, the JSON report generation, you must to add the following configuration to your pom.xml file:
+To configure, for example, the JSON report generation, add the following configuration to your pom.xml file:

 <coverage>